 Our company's ability to continue funding our operations and meet our debt service obligations continues to depend upon our operating performance and operating margins, both of which will be affected by prevailing economic conditions in the retail and casual dining industries and other factors, which may be beyond our control.
 Increased competition and uncertainty in the casual dining industry continue to make it more difficult to accurately forecast our results of operations and cash position, so our revenues may deteriorate beyond what we anticipate.
-Along with many others in the industry, we experienced decreases in comparable restaurant sales in 2016 and 2017, and these decreases have continued on a year-to-date basis into 2018.
-Seeking to offset the negative impact of these sales trends, we have implemented several initiatives that are expected to increase sales and reduce costs.
-Such initiatives include new marketing designed to increase brand awareness, which is intended to generate additional guest traffic.
+Along with many others in the industry, we experienced decreases in comparable restaurant sales in 2016 and 2017.
+Although our comparable restaurant sales have improved over 2017 levels, our year-to-date 2018 comparable restaurant sales remain negative.
+Seeking to offset the impact of the negative comparable sales, we have implemented several initiatives that are expected to increase sales and reduce costs.
+Such initiatives include additional investments in marketing designed to increase brand awareness, which is intended to generate additional guest traffic.
 Our marketing includes email, paid social and digital media and in-store signage and displays.
 Additional initiatives include menu pricing adjustments, reduction of food costs, management par level reductions at selected restaurants and a reduction in certain corporate overhead expenses.
 In 2017, we also engaged a firm to work with our landlords to restructure leases through a variety of means in order to reduce total occupancy costs.
 As a result, we have restructured 11 of our leases.
 Additionally, we closed one of our lower performing restaurants in March 2017, closed four of our lower performing restaurants in October 2017, and may close additional locations.
-Our management believes positive results from these initiatives will be realized in the future but can give no assurance that such initiatives will offset the negative impact of these year-to-date sales trends.
+Our management believes positive results from these initiatives will be realized in the future but can give no assurance that such initiatives will offset the impact of the negative year-to-date 2018 comparable restaurant sales.
 Furthermore, our company will require additional liquidity including, but not limited to, additional equity and/or debt financing, in order to meet our current liabilities, including the repayment of our credit facility and our subordinated debt.
 To date, efforts to raise additional capital have been unsuccessful.
-We can give no assurance that we will successfully execute a financing transaction or any other transaction, and our ability to do so could be adversely affected by numerous factors, including changes in the economic or business environment, financial market volatility, and the performance of our business, and the terms and conditions of our credit agreement with Citizens Bank.
+We can give no assurance that we will successfully execute a financing transaction or any other transaction, and our ability to do so could be adversely affected by numerous factors, including changes in the economic or business environment, financial market volatility, and the performance of our business, and the terms and conditions of our credit agreement with Citizens Bank and our subordinated debt with Great Western Bank.
 Lastly, we continue to seek to identify cost savings measures to implement if trends continue; however, even after implementing such cost savings, it is possible that lower than planned sales levels would not create enough liquidity to sustain operations and to pay principal and interest on the term loan and revolver.